versia-pub/server/docs/installation.md

 # Installation

-> [!NOTE]
-> You should probably be using the `main` branch of this repository, as it is the most up-to-date.
-When 0.5 releases, you should switch to the `0.5` branch.
->
-> For Docker, this means pulling the `main` tag

 ### Requirements

-- The [Bun Runtime](https://bun.sh), version 1.0.30 or later (usage of the latest version is recommended)
+- The [Bun Runtime](https://bun.sh), version 1.1.7 or later (usage of the latest version is recommended)
 - A PostgreSQL database
 - (Optional but recommended) A Linux-based operating system
 - (Optional if you want search) A working Meiliseach instance